ThorKampOpstrup/Emli_group22/README.md

         ln html/pump1.csv /var/www/html/pump1.csv

 ### If the program still does not start;
 Try trouble shooting by starting "./launch_all_plant.sh" and se what information is shown and what is not.
 Note that it will say Waiting for server, as 2 of the nodes ping the remote, and waits for answers before proceeding.
-The btn node til print waiting .... as ling as no button press is detected.
+The btn node til print waiting .... as long as no button press is detected.